 • Be able to reason clearly and critically, and construct mathematical arguments

-• Know how to analyse a mathematical problem and select appropriate mathematical tools to solve it
+• Know how to analyze a mathematical problem and select appropriate mathematical tools to solve it

 • Be able to construct and assess mathematical models for real-world problems